-If you have a specific condition before your policy starts and your doctor or specialist recommends that you continue to have check-ups for that condition, then we will not cover the cost of private treatment received for that condition, or specified condition (where appropriate), for a period of two years from the time your policy started.
-Cover will then only apply once you have been discharged from care and have no further treatment, medication, special diets or advice for a continuous period of two years.

-In the same situation described above, if you chose to continue having check-ups for your own peace of mind even though you have been discharged from care, we will cover you for that condition (though not the routine check-ups) if you do not need any medication, treatment, special diets or advice for a continuous period of two years.
-If you have general health check-ups simply in the interest of maintaining good health and not for any particular condition, we ignore them when applying the moratorium.
+- 1) If you have a medical condition before your policy starts and your doctor or specialist recommends that you continue to have check-ups for that medical condition, then we will not cover the cost of private treatment received for your medical condition for a period of two years from the time your policy started.
+If the medical condition is one of these shown in the pre-existing condition table in section 5 'Existing medical conditions', you would not be covered for it either.
+Cover would only be available once you have been discharged from care and have no further treatment, medication, special diets or advice for a continuous period of two years. - 2) In the same situation described above, if you chose to continue having check-ups for your own peace of mind even though you have been discharged from care, we will cover you for that condition (though not the routine check-ups) after joining, if you are trouble-free for a continuous period of two years after joining from your last appointment to discharge. - 3) If you have general health check-ups simply in the interest of maintaining good health and not for any particular condition, we ignore them when applying the restrictions of pre-existing conditions.